-In what has felt like both yesterday and a lifetime ago, we’ve somehow reached a full year since the end of the 2019 Tacoma Rainiers season.
+In what has felt like both yesterday and a lifetime ago, it’s somehow been 15 months since Rainiers baseball was last played.
 Yep, on Sept.
 2, 2019 our guys donned the R, not knowing it would be the last time for at least a year and a half.

-It’s been over a year since we danced and cheered during the 7th inning stretch until we were blue in the face.
-It’s been a year since we’ve leapt from our seats, hoping to will a hard-hit ball over the outfield wall and into R Yard.
+It’s been over 450 days since we danced and cheered during the 7th inning stretch until we were blue in the face.
+Since we’ve leapt from our seats, hoping to will a hard-hit ball over the outfield wall and into R Yard.

 We’ve always been proud to welcome you into Cheney Stadium for a night at the ballpark, but now there’s a greater responsibility to dedicate each Rainiers game to you.